 Phase 1 written submissions and summary of stakeholder engagement document are below.

 The Reserve Bank is an important economic institution.
 As such, the Review of the Reserve Bank of New Zealand Act 1989 is of public interest and may affect a range of stakeholders.
 The Review is being managed in an open and transparent manner, with multiple opportunities for public input.

 The Treasury received a number of submissions and held a targeted series of industry and stakeholder round tables on phase 1 matters prior to Cabinet decisions being made.

 A summary of the views expressed in these meetings and in the written submissions can be found at below, along with all written submissions.

 There will be further opportunities to have your say, including during the select committee process for the Reserve Bank Amendment Bill.
 The Bill has now been referred to the Finance and Expenditure Committee.

 The Treasury has made public a number of documents relating to phase 1 of the Review including background papers that were provided to the Independent Expert Advisory Panel (IEAP) to inform their discussion; agendas, minutes and papers from meetings 1 and 2 of the IEAP; officials’ advice; cabinet papers; and public submissions.

-For general enquiries about the Reserve Bank of New Zealand Act Review, please email firstname.lastname@example.org.
+For general enquiries about Phase 1 of the Reserve Bank of New Zealand Act Review, please email firstname.lastname@example.org.
 The Treasury will respond to enquiries made through this channel as part of its role as the secretariat for the Review.

 All media enquiries should be directed to email@example.com.